apbeers/RazorbackTransit-iOS/README.md

 - Unit/UI tests
 - Types or code style cleanup

 Feel free to reach out to me  at [apbeers@gmail.com](mailto:apbeers@gmail.com) about any ideas you have for the app, or questions about getting into app development/technology.
-The reason I'm open sourcing is to give people a chance to learn and have an opportunity to build something that people will use.
+The reason I'm open sourcing is to give you a chance to learn and have an opportunity to build something that people will use.

 ## Releases